cotaannel/HumanBenchmark/README.md

 ##Bugs & Things to Fix:
  * In the Chimp Test game, the squares sometimes overlap, but the game still works as it should.
+ * In the Typing game, I was not able to highlight the single mistake, but while there is a mistake, the whole text turns red.
+The player is also notified on, the top right, that there is a mistake.